 Here is an actual example (with changed name) of such a president fraud email:

-In an email impersonation attack an attacker poses as a known or trusted person so that the email appears to come from them.
+In an email spoofing or impersonation attack an attacker poses as a known or trusted person so that the email appears to come from them.
 They are a subset of phishing emails which also include emails that are sent from unknown or untrusted senders (such as from that wealthy uncle you had never heard of before).

 Whilst Fake President emails have been causing the most havoc, there are many other forms of email impersonations such as pretending to be from a supplier asking for invoice payment or pretending to be from a client asking to just click on that link or fill out that form.